mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 permalink: /statistical-tests/
 ---

 This tutorial is one in a series of four.
 The goal of this whole tutorial shows you how to choose your test and how to apply and interpret them.
-This first part will tell you which one to choose, the other three parts are about applying and interpreting the tests.
+This first part will tell you which one to choose, the other three parts are about applying and interpreting the tests for categorical, ordinal and Gaussian variables respectively.

 | Goal | Categorical | Ordinal | Gaussian |
 | :--- | :-------- | :--------- | :------------------- |